-Those times have come dangerously close to burnout, but I have always gotten through them with a focus on faith, respite and self-care.
-After my caregiving days ended, however, I learned that there is another stage that is more severe than burnout—one that can be extremely scary.
+During those times, I came dangerously close to burnout, but I have always gotten through with a focus on faith, respite and self-care.
+After my caregiving days ended, however, I learned that there is another stage that is more severe than caregiver burnout—one that can be extremely scary.
 Many caregivers have told me over the years that they felt they had progressed beyond burnout, and it is important to understand that there is a term for this feeling: compassion fatigue.

-Unlike caregiver burnout, compassion fatigue is considered a secondary traumatic stress disorder that results from exposure to another person’s traumatic experience(s) and creates high levels of emotional stress.
-Compassion fatigue is primarily considered an occupational hazard for individuals who encounter stress and trauma in their work environments, such as nurses, counselors, correctional workers and child protection workers.
+Unlike caregiver burnout, compassion fatigue is a secondary traumatic stress disorder that results from exposure to another person’s traumatic experience(s) and creates high levels of emotional stress.
+Compassion fatigue is primarily considered an occupational hazard for individuals who encounter stress and trauma in their work environments, such as nurses, mental health professionals, correctional workers and child protection workers.
 In fact, it is a contributing factor in why many people in these fields leave their jobs to pursue other kinds of work.

 Unsurprisingly, family caregivers are also susceptible to this occupational hazard.
 Consider an adult child whose “job” is providing full-time care for a parent with Alzheimer’s disease and arthritis.
 They may not be administering high-level skilled nursing care, but they are still caring for someone in emotional and physical distress with limited options for providing comfort.
-While there are many similarities between professionals in high-stress jobs and family caregivers, the latter do not enjoy the same preventive measures, like mental health days, peer support and professional counseling, that many employers offer.
-The effects of forgoing breaks, respite and meaningful support add up, and the result isn’t good.
+While there are many similarities between professionals in high-stress jobs and family caregivers, the latter do not enjoy the same preventive measures that many employers offer, such as mental health days, peer support and professional counseling.
+Forgoing breaks, respite and meaningful support adds up, affecting one’s overall quality of life.

 “While some may simplify and attribute compassion fatigue to frustration and/or resentment, it is important to understand that this is not something that occurs overnight,” Valentin notes.
 “It is the cumulative result of days, weeks, months and years of managing caregiving responsibilities that are often unrecognized, seemingly endless, emotionally demanding and physically exhausting.
 As a result, it is not uncommon for feelings of frustration, resentment, hopelessness, guilt and/or a diminished sense of self to manifest.”